 The importance of fertilizers for global food security is widely recognized, as it is estimated that half the food we eat today is produced thanks to mineral fertilizers (Erisman et al., 2008).
-Their importance will continue to grow in coming years: with the world population expected to reach almost 10 billion people by 2050, the agricultural sector will need to increase its productivity by 50% to meet an increasing global demand in food (FAO, 2018), which cannot be achieved without fertilizers.
+Their importance will continue to grow in coming years: with the world population expected to reach almost 10 billion people by 2050, the agricultural sector will need to increase its productivity by about 50% between 2012 and 2050 to meet an increasing global demand in food (FAO, 2018), which cannot be achieved without fertilizers.

 However, as fertilizers are applied into leaky biological systems, they are naturally subject to losses to the environment.
-Therefore, plant nutrient sources need to be carefully managed and applied according to crop- and site-specific needs to achieve the "triple wins" of food security, environmental protection, and climate change adaptation & mitigation.
+Therefore, plant nutrient sources need to be carefully managed and applied according to crop- and site-specific needs to achieve the "triple wins" of food security, environmental protection, and climate change adaptation and mitigation.

-This submission focuses on nutrient use efficiency, i.e. the proportion of nutrients applied from all sources that are taken up by the crop; a useful indicator to determine the efficiency of fertilizer management, whilst minimizing environmental losses.
+This backgrounder focuses on nutrient use efficiency, i.e. the proportion of nutrients applied from all sources that are taken up by the crop; a useful indicator to determine the efficiency of fertilizer management, whilst minimizing environmental losses.

-Nitrogen Use Efficiency is measured as the ratio between the nitrogen (N) output (the amount of N removed from the field with the harvested product) and the N input (the sum of the amounts of N applied to crops from mineral fertilizers, livestock manure recycled to cropland, and biological N fixation by leguminous crops (e.g. soybean), rice and sugarcane).
+Nitrogen Use Efficiency1 is measured as the ratio between the nitrogen (N) output (the amount of N removed from the field with the harvested product) and the N input (the sum of the amounts of N applied to cropland from mineral fertilizers and livestock manure, and biological N fixation by leguminous crops [e.g. soybean], rice and sugarcane2).

-Low output/input ratios, below 50%, often reflect risks of nutrient losses to the environment, while high ratios, above 100%, reflect soil nutrient mining practices that reduce soil fertility if practiced over several years.
+Low output/input ratios, below 50%, often reflect risks of nutrient losses to the environment, while high ratios, above 100%, reflect soil nutrient mining practices3 that reduce soil fertility if practiced over several years.
 Both cases are unsustainable.
 The N output/input ratio is generally considered close to the optimum around 60-90%, depending on the farming system and the crops cultivated, where crop productivity is high.